 This is a really good example of clever discourse.
 You have to read it several times before you realise the points being made in the first and last sentence are not vindicated by what comes in between.
-At some point in these three paragraphs IQ tests becomes conflated with innate intelligence.
-IQ tests do not offer much insight into anything other than the ability to do IQ tests.
-That point is made and then ignored.
+At some point in these three paragraphs, IQ tests become conflated with innate intelligence.
+IQ tests do not offer much insight into anything other than the ability to do IQ tests; the point is made and then ignored.

 It seems to me that expertise requires a lot of knowledge, but “thinking well” does not.
-As fellow Core Knowledge conspirator Ed Hirsch suggests:
+As fellow Core Knowledge educator Ed Hirsch suggests:

 “How much do I really need to know about DNA in order to comprehend a newspaper text directed to the common reader”.

-The point is weak research evolves into very clever discourse.
-The meme replicates itself, because the arguments are clever.
+The point is weak research evolves into a very clever discourse.
+The meme replicates itself because the arguments are clever.
 In the case of Mitra’s research bucket loads of charisma has led to TED talks and tabloid headlines.